MadeleineWalder/Hangman/README.md

 - If they answer yes, the game begins and an empty word is diplayed along with the base stage of the hangman.

-- The user can then enter a letter of their choice.
+- The user can then enter a letter of their choice, pressing enter to submit the letter.
+From here there are four possible outcomes:
+1. If the letter is not in the word

+2. If the letter is in the word

+3. If the letter is already guessed, reguardless of if it's in the word or not

+4. If the user input is invalid

 ---